HELP

 02What transfers

-- Items.
+4. Pricebook items.
 QBO’s item list becomes your Conduit pricebook.
-Each item maps to name, description, unit (best-effort), price, cost (when present in QBO).
+Each item maps to name, description, unit (best-effort), price, and cost when present in QBO.

 03What doesn’t transfer